 There are three standard aspects or guidelines for quality control.
 The quality control description and aspects are as follows.

-• Well managed processes.
-The only thing that can ensure that a product has the highest quality is a well-managed process.
-Well managed processes make the overall job of quality control easier because they already comply with the customer requirements.
-It is of utmost importance to ensure that the processes involved with the manufacturing of the product are up to the mark.
+This is to ensure that the processes involved with the manufacturing of the product are up to the mark.
 Any shift in the procedure can result in unforeseen situations that must be avoided.

-• Possession of skills by the Quality control technician.
-The quality control technician must ensure that the product is of the highest quality by ensuring that it is following the guidelines set for it.
-A quality control technician can perform his job duties to the fullest only if he/she has the required knowledge.
-This knowledge comes in the form of skills learned, experience gained, and knowledge possessed.
-You cannot aim to become a quality control coordinator or technician if you do not have the necessary skills.
+The quality control technician must ensure that the product has quality by ensuring that it is following the guidelines set for it.
+A quality control technician applies the knowledge from the skills learned, experience gained, and knowledge possessed.

 History of Quality